capocasa/audiobar/readme.txt

 5. Audiobar in Safari 5

 == Installation ==
-Download and install plugin, then activate.
+1. Download and install plugin, then activate.
+2. Place at least one MP3 file somewhere on your front page.

 == Changelog ==